odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 >SEE THIS OTHER REPO: https://github.com/odmustafa/wix-rest-api-test/

-> Basically, if you see any reference to "Wix JavaScript SDK" or "Anviz C2 Pro" (fingerprint scanner) or "Anviz SDK",  we decided to instead use "Wix REST API" and "Secugen Hamster Pro 20 Usb Fingerprint Reader" and "Secugen SDK"
+> NOTE: if you see any reference to "Wix JavaScript SDK" or "Anviz C2 Pro" (fingerprint scanner) or "Anviz SDK",  we decided to instead use "Wix REST API" and "Secugen Hamster Pro 20 Usb Fingerprint Reader" and "Secugen SDK"

+## New Account Activation Flow - Explained
+- Check [New Account Activation Flow](./New-Account-Activation-flow.md) for a detailed explanation of the New Account Activation flow (now with a neat flowchart!)

 ## Features
 - Scan ID data parsing from CSV exports